burgreen/stack-gcc/README.md

 Optional installation of a gcc compiler source tarballs
 ----------------------------------------------------------

-If the node that you are installing gcc does not have internet access, you can download all needed tarballs.
+If the target machine that you wish to install gcc does not have internet access, you can download all needed tarballs and transfer them to the target machine.

-This can be done per directions in [stack-gcc-tarballs](https://github.com/burgreen/stack-gcc-tarballs).
+The required tarballs are located at [stack-gcc-tarballs](https://github.com/burgreen/stack-gcc-tarballs).

 Installation of gcc compiler software stack
 --------------------------------------